Science

 Gene therapy

-- DTX301, an AAV8 gene therapy, advancing is being evaluated in a Phase 3 clinical trial for the treatment of ornithine transcarbamylase (OTC) deficiency
+- DTX301, an investigational AAV8 gene therapy, being evaluated in a Phase 3 clinical trial for the treatment of ornithine transcarbamylase (OTC) deficiency

-- UX701, an AAV9 gene therapy, is being evaluated in a seamless Phase 1/2/3 study for the treatment of Wilson disease
+- UX701, an investigational AAV9 gene therapy, being evaluated in a seamless Phase 1/2/3 study for the treatment of Wilson disease

-With our clonal Pinnacle Producer Cell Line (Pinnacle PCLTM) technology, we have established a new manufacturing system that can produce AAV vectors with increased efficiency and lower material costs than traditional methods, and at a scale that can help meet the rising demands of today’s gene therapy landscape.
-We have a gene therapy manufacturing facility in Bedford, Massachusetts, that provides us with flexibility and process control that enables us to broaden our future partnerships and advance our own gene therapy pipeline.
+Our gene therapy manufacturing facility in Bedford, Massachusetts, provides us with flexibility and process control that enables us to broaden our future partnerships and advance our own gene therapy pipeline.

-- GTX-102 is an investigational ASO therapy in development for the treatment of Angelman syndrome
+- GTX-102, an investigational antisense oligonucleotide (ASO) therapy being evaluated in the Phase 3 Aspire study and in the Aurora study for the treatment of Angelman syndrome

 Discover more about Ultragenyx: